oro13/soil-health-prediction/README.md

 ### Target Values

+These are the values that we're trying to predict.
+The available values vary from lab to lab.
+For this project, we focused on common necessary macronutrients in the soil.

 <img alt='target data' src='img/targets_before_log.png' width='90%' height='50%'>

 The same data transformed by taking the log (helps the computer keep track of tiny numbers)